| articles | chronology|

 chosen beauty and freedom over slaughter and exploitation are still

+fighting against them.
 Here in Denver, we are not only opposing the Columbus legacy, we are

 actively transforming it.
 In building a multi-cultural and multi-racial